Prostate Cancer: What to Know

-The prostate is a small gland that produces fluid that makes up semen (seminal fluid).
-It is located below the bladder in men, in front of the rectum.
-Prostate cancer is the abnormal growth of cells in the prostate gland.
+The prostate is a small gland that makes fluid for semen.
+It's below the bladder in males, and in front of the rectum.
+Prostate cancer happens when abnormal cells grow in the prostate gland.

 What are the causes?